 The example below pertains to the compliance of an Office 365 environment with Section 11.10 (c) of 21 CFR Part 11, and shared responsibilities between the Customer and Microsoft which relates to the protection of Customer records throughout their retention period.

-11.10 (c)
+11.10 (c) |

+Ensure that backup infrastructure and policies are in place and have been tested.
+Ensure that record retention policies have been defined.
 Ensure that mechanisms for Disaster Recovery and Business Continuity are in place and tested, should any issue arise with the Office 365 services subscribed to.
+Data repatriation plan is in place and tested. |

 Final Words

 With existing uncertainty surrounding how vendor selection of cloud providers should be undertaken, Microsoft has developed numerous resources available to its life science Customers to assist in implementing Office 365 so that business needs, including regulatory concerns, are addressed.
-When planning to transition to the cloud, these resources can be leveraged by Customers when performing their due diligence and assessing Microsoft’s cloud products and services
+When planning to transition to the cloud, these resources can be leveraged by Customers when performing their due diligence and assessing Microsoft’s cloud products and services.

 Montrium’s Professional Services team has worked on numerous projects in helping life science teams with their transition to Office 365 for supporting GxP content management.
 If you’d like to learn more on this subject, you can also participate in the Compliance Playbook webinar series where we’ll cover how to assess Microsoft as a vendor and develop a clear strategy for managing GxP content in Office 365 and SharePoint Online.
-As vendor assessment and qualification activities are often a demanding activity to take on, our experts can support your team by thoroughly investigating the adequacy of Microsoft’s internal SDLC, security and quality controls related to Office 365 service offerings with our Vendor Assessment Toolkit
+As vendor assessment and qualification activities are often a demanding activity to take on, our experts can support your team by thoroughly investigating the adequacy of Microsoft’s internal SDLC, security and quality controls related to Office 365 service offerings with our Vendor Assessment Toolkit.

 Was there a critical consideration you accounted for when performing your own vendor assessment that this article doesn’t cover?
 I invite you to comment below and tell us!